 We like to think that the terrible facts of our history are far behind us, but a Poston Press headline from 1942 resonates as much today as it did then: “Voting—A Luxury,” and one that is tragically still not equally available to all American citizens.

-By Natasha Varner, Densho Communications Manager
+By Natasha Varner, Densho Communications and Public Engagement Director

 [Blog header: (Original WRA caption) San Bruno, California.
 Here a line is seen waiting to enter the building where they will cast their votes for Councilman from their precinct.
 A general election for five members of the Tanforan Assembly center Advisory Council is being held on this day.
 This is the first time Issei have ever been able to vote because of American Naturalization laws.
 June 16, 1942.
 Photo by Dorothea Lange, courtesy of the National Archives and Records Administration.